 Split is one of those cities you need to put on your travel bucket list.

-Split is also the gateway to some beautiful islands, so be prepared to spend quality time absorbing it all.
+Split is also the gateway to some beautiful islands, so be prepared to spend quality time absorbing the local culture and scenery.

-If one day is all you have, check out our one-day itinerary below.
+If you only have one day, check out our one-day itinerary below.

 But if you have time to stay longer (and you should), we have plenty of wonderful things to do and see while you are here.